(LONG) Introduction to the 100 Greatest Books Challenge — The What, Why, and How

 100. Midnight’s Children, Salman Rushdie

-9 thoughts on “(LONG) Introduction to the 100 Greatest Books Challenge — The What, Why, and How
+9 thoughts on “An Introduction to The 100 Greatest Books Challenge: The What, Why, and How

 1. This is an admirable goal – some of these are definitely beasts and will be challenging, so good luck.
 Out of curiosity I counted and I’ve read 55 of these books.
 My personal favorites are Jane Eyre, Pride & Prejudice, Pilgrim’s Progress, Great Expectations, and To Kill a Mockingbird.
 I don’t envy you having to read Finnegan’s Wake & Ulysses by Joyce.
 I love book lists too.
 Have you heard of “1001 Books You Must Read Before You Die?”
 Many of these are on that list, so once you’ve finished these 100, you can jump to that one!
 Now I’m going to look and see if you written any reviews on the books you’ve completed!